Analysis: Why vaccinations will bring an end to lockdowns - but an end to social distancing still remains far off

 There is more to the Israeli success than drive-thru immunisation hubs and 24/7 delivery, however.

-It has is also benefitted from guaranteed shipments of 400,000-700,000 per week in exchange for providing Pfizer (as well as and the World Health Organization) with data about the age, gender and medical history of those vaccinated, along with details of any side effects and the vaccine's efficacy.
+It has is also benefitted from guaranteed shipments of 400,000-700,000 doses per week in exchange for providing Pfizer (as well as and the World Health Organization) with data about the age, gender and medical history of those vaccinated, along with details of any side effects and the vaccine's efficacy.

 We may not be able to match Israel on speed, but the world as a whole will gain from the lessons learned there - particularly what it can tell us about infection and transmission.